Spin-harmonic structures and nilmanifolds: Spin-harmonic Lg structures on 5-dimensional manifolds

 where $\onabla$ is the Levi-Civita connection and $\nabla$ is the spinorial connection. \end{proposition} \begin{proof} Take $X,Y,Z\in T_pM$ and extend them to vector fields with $\onabla X|_p=\onabla Y|_p=\onabla Z|_p=0$.
 Then,

 \end{proof}

 After computing the differentials, we prove a technical result: \begin{lemma} For $X,Y \in \xi$, one has: \end{lemma} \begin{proof} We prove the first equality, the others being similar.
-We analize each irreducible part separately.
+We analyze each irreducible part separately.

 Clearly $\o_1(\m X ,Y) - \o_1(Y,\m X)= 2\m \o_1(X,Y)$.
 Taking into account that $S_k J_1= \e_k J_1 S_k$, we have that $S_kJ_1$ is skew-symmetric for $k=1$ and symmetric for $k\in \{2,3\}$.
 Hence,

 Finally we conclude: